-The National fruit and vegetable scheme entitles to all children in the EYFS and KS1 to one piece of fruit and/ or vegetable per day.
+The National fruit and vegetable scheme entitles all children in the EYFS and KS1 to one piece of fruit and/ or vegetable per day.

-During our Family Matters sessions we provide healthy snack advice for parents.
+During our parent workshops we provide healthy snack advice for parents.
 We do not allow children to bring in unhealthy snacks as part of their packed lunch.
-Lunch boxes are monitored by senior members of staff to control and discourage the bringing of unhealthy snacks.
+Lunch boxes are monitored by nursery nurses in the Early Years and senior members of staff in KS1 and KS2, to control and discourage the bringing of unhealthy snacks.

-School lunches
+• School lunches

-Food prepared by the school catering department meets the national nutritional standards, and are provided by Barnet's catering team, which ensures all ingredients are of the desired quality.
+Food prepared by the school catering department meets the national nutritional standards, and is provided by Barnet's catering team, which ensures all ingredients are of the desired quality.
 The choice of meals is appealing and reflects the needs of the pupils.
+A salad bar is available with a good variety of fresh vegetables such as cucumber, tomatoes, sliced peppers, grated carrot, cooked beetroot, and lettuce.
 The school council meets with the caterers and has the opportunity to give its views on the meals which are provided.

-In September 2014 the Government introduced universal free school meals for all children from reception to year 2.
+In September 2023 the Government introduced universal free school meals for all children from reception to year 6.
 All parents are advised, at "Meet the Teacher" sessions, at the start of the academic year, to opt for school lunches for their children, as it can be an easier way of ensuring they get a nutritionally balanced meal.

-FOOD AND DRINK BROUGHT INTO SCHOOL
+4. FOOD AND DRINK BROUGHT INTO SCHOOL

-Packed lunches
+• Packed lunches

-Parents are encouraged to provide healthy well balanced packed lunches.
+Parents are encouraged to provide healthy, well-balanced packed lunches.
 We have a separate packed lunch policy which all parents (who provide a packed lunch for their child) receive so that they understand the importance of providing a healthy packed lunch.
 All parents are also directed to the Change for Life website and the resources are used in lessons.

-Preparing a balanced child's lunchbox, include:

-- starchy foods these are bread, rice, potatoes, pasta and others - protein foods including meat, fish, eggs, beans and others - a dairy item this could be cheese or a yoghurt - vegetables or salad and a portion of fruit - a healthy drink such as water, milk or 100% fruit juice.
+- Preparing a balanced child's lunchbox, include: - starchy foods these are bread, rice, potatoes, pasta and others - protein foods including meat, fish, eggs, beans and others - a dairy item this could be cheese or a yoghurt - vegetables or salad and a portion of fruit - a healthy drink such as water, milk or unsweetened 100% fruit juice.